 Bare-metal is the next cloud definition.
 Looking at the actual trends, the community noticed that simple things could work too, meaning that you take server, wrap automation around it and get a bare-metal cloud.
 We think that bare-metal alone is just a small part of what DevOps or servers admins are struggling.
 In many cases, providers forget that network plays a significant role, that is why we want to stay focused on bare-metal wrapped around networking functionally and its automation.
-Moving subnets around locations, automatically configuring the BGP sessions and forgetting about LoAs, that is the aim we have in our 2020 roadmap.
+Moving subnets around locations, automatically configuring the BGP sessions, and forgetting about LoAs, that is the aim we have in our 2020 roadmap.
 The end of Q1 should release full bare-metal automated provisioning.
 With that, we are going to build the next set of features and expand provisioning with network services.

 BYOIP feature was always on our list, but we still kept on finding reasons why not to automate this process.
-We got to the point where we saw that BYOIP must develop and integrated so that you will see it is very near future.
+We got to the point where we saw that BYOIP must develop and integrated so that you will see it is the very near future.
 You can track our 2020 roadmap to see what is on our list and what we have already launched.
 You can also request a feature and – I promise – we will put it on the roadmap.

-IPAM Search & Filtering expansion – this is where you will be able to filter minimum and maximum prices, extend your search with A, B and C class IP ranges.
+IPAM Search & Filtering expansion – this is where you will be able to filter minimum and maximum prices, extend your search with A, B, and C class IP ranges.
 Many other features included in this expansion, so you should find the IPv4 pretty quickly and straight forward.

-IPv6 Support – discussion about IPv6 is going on for very long time in our office.
+IPv6 Support – discussion about IPv6 is going on for a very long time in our office.
 That is probably the same situation where we need to expose everything publicly, that is what we will try to do in 2020 roadmap so that you could do IPv6 management as well as you can do it now with IPv4.

 Whitelabel of IP Address Market – as you know, we already provide API to our customers.
 We want to extend it to that level where you could integrate a full-suite of our services using your system.
-Having that in place you would be able to set your pricing for any service we provide (actually you can already do this with Kronos Cloud and Proto Compute).
+Having that in place, you would be able to set your pricing for any service we provide (actually, you can already do this with Kronos Cloud and Proto Compute).

-Service Status Page – recently we had a few downtimes which showed us that we need to improve our notification process.
+Service Status Page – recently, we had a few downtimes, which showed us that we need to improve our notification process.
 That is why we would like to introduce (hopefully in Q1) our service status page where we would also post any system/network incidents and resolution times with the critical service monitoring.

 Bare-Metal order form expansion – some of you already let us know that you require to expand our bare-metal order form, we hear you!
 We are going to offer a more flexible order form for bare-metal (Proto Compute) for you to get the best out of it.
 The ability to choose the amount of RAM, how many SSDs, etc. will be introduced together with it.

 Private Cloud – since we are getting more and more requests for the VPC (virtual private cloud), as Kronos Cloud hasn’t got this type of functionality, we have decided to evaluate how much time it will take us to get it up and to run.
-However, since we use CloudStack, we believe this could be an excellent opportunity to enable it on our Kronos Cloud for more abilities like private network option or other bits and pieces that VPC can bring together with it.
+However, since we use CloudStack, we believe this could be an excellent opportunity to enable it on our Kronos Cloud for more abilities like private network options or other bits and pieces that VPC can bring together with it.

 Terraform Integration – Terraform is becoming a big thing these days!
 Having in mind that many private and public cloud providers are already there, we have decided to do the Terraform integration too.
 We also welcome you to be as our beta testers in return we will give you perks like free credit and servers.

 WHMCS Module – the module itself was a big debate.
-Since we never got from the ground who needs it (in most cases our customers use API to develop everything themselves), so we never rushed to spare our time developing it.
+Since we never got from the ground who needs it (in most cases, our customers use API to develop everything themselves), so we never rushed to spare our time developing it.
 Again, if you need WHMCS, let us know.
 The more requests we get, the more chances that we will include it into our this year’s roadmap.